New Patients 410-642-5634

 Is periodontal treatment painful?

-Periodontal therapy may cause some discomfort, but it will be considerably less than you imagine.
+Periodontal therapy may cause some discomfort, especially if left untreated.
+However, if treated promptly, it will be considerably less than you imagine.
 Seeking treatment early will be much less painful than if you wait and let periodontitis develop into further stages.
-Call our office or request an appointment online today.